SEO Site Migration and Redirects in Google Sheets

-Handling an SEO site migration or fixing 404 errors are critical tasks that often involve creating a comprehensive redirect map.
-This guide will walk you through using Flookup in Google Sheets to manage this process, offering a powerful alternative to the traditional Excel Fuzzy Lookup method.
+This guide walks you through using Flookup in Google Sheets for this process.
+It offers a powerful, cloud-based alternative to the traditional Excel Fuzzy Lookup method.

 Mapping URLs for Site Migrations and 404s

-Whether you are moving to a new domain or cleaning up broken links, you need to match old URLs to their new counterparts accurately.
+Whether you are moving to a new domain or cleaning up broken links, you must accurately match old URLs to their new counterparts.
 An incorrect redirect map can lead to lost traffic and a poor user experience.
-For years, SEOs have used the Fuzzy Lookup add-in for Excel, but this approach has its drawbacks.

 Flookup Data Wrangler Versus Excel Fuzzy Lookup